coast-framework/coast/README.md

 [More comprehensive docs are available here](docs/readme.md)

+## Discussion

+Feel free to ask questions and join discussion on the [coast gitter channel](https://gitter.im/coast-framework/community).

 ## Quickstart

 If you don't want to read the docs and just want to jump in, you're in the right place.